Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Search for an exact term

 > **Note:** Exact Term searching is only allowed if default Alfresco Repository configuration has been changed in order to enable this feature.
+See [Pre-indexing considerations](https://docs.alfresco.com/search-enterprise/latest/admin/#pre-indexing-considerations){:target="_blank"} for more information.

 To search for an exact term you must prefix it with "=".
 The supported syntax: